alevenskiy/Self-learning/README.md

   2) create project HelloWorld
   3) upload

-2 - add smth use git command
+2 - upload Sum use git command
   1) create project Sum
   2) create folder Sum in repository Self-learning
   3) upload with ming // it upload to master's code, but i need to see it at main
   4) try to move it under the main // looks like these projects are different, so it will not work

 Okay thats done.
-Next repository for free course
+Next step - create project with repository with Visual Studio